 The base map of the UK road network used for calculating the hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian 2 dataset.
-This provides locations of all roads (motorways, A-roads, B-roads and minor roads) in Great Britain.
+This provided locations of all roads (motorways, A-roads, B-roads and minor roads) in Great Britain.
 In addition, a dataset of roads in Northern Ireland was obtained from the Land & Property Services which is responsible for all Ordnance Survey of Northern Ireland.
-The traffic flow data are available on a census count point basis for both GB (DfT, 2014) and NI (Roads Service, 2013).
+The traffic flow data are available on a census count point basis for both Great Britain (DfT, 2014) and Northern Ireland (Transport NI, 2014).
 Figure 3.3 shows part of the dataset described above.